LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 predictable.[@KoelewijnEtAl2015]

-The present study was designed to investigate whether the pupillary response is also sensitive to attention switches.
+The present study was designed to investigate whether the pupillary response is also sensitive to attention switches, and to discover whether stimulus degradation would elicit a pupillary response in a closed-set task absent of semantic processing.
 Pupil dilation was measured while listeners heard two speech streams, with pre-trial cues instructing them to either switch attention from one stream to the other at a designated mid-trial gap, or to maintain attention on the same stream throughout the trial.
-Extrapolating from the divided attention results of Koelewijn and colleagues,[@KoelewijnEtAl2014] we predicted greater pupil dilation on trials that required attention switching.
+Extrapolating from the divided attention results of Koelewijn and colleagues,[@KoelewijnEtAl2014] we predicted greater pupil dilation on trials that required attention switching;
+we also expected stimulus degradation to  affect pupil dilation (in line with Winn and colleague’s findings).[@WinnEtAl2015]

 # General Methods
+\label{sec-gen-meth}

 All procedures were performed in a sound-treated booth; illumination was provided only by the LCD monitor that presented instructions and fixation points.
 Auditory stimuli were delivered via a TDT RP2 real-time processor (Tucker Davis Technologies, Alachula, FL) to Etymotic ER-2 insert earphones at a level of 65 dB SPL.
+A white-noise masker with π-interaural-phase was played continuously during experimental blocks at a level of 45 dB SPL, yielding a stimulus-to-noise ratio of 20 dB.
+The additional noise was included to provide masking of environmental sounds (e.g., friction between subject clothing and earphone tubes) and to provide consistency with follow-up neuroimaging experiments (required due to the acoustic conditions in the neuroimaging suite).

 Pupil size was measured continuously during each block of trials at a 1000 Hz sampling frequency using an EyeLink1000 infra-red eye tracker (SR Research, Kanata, ON).
 Participants’ heads were stabilized by a chin rest and forehead bar, fixing their eyes at a distance of 50 cm from the EyeLink camera.
 Target detection accuracy and response time were also recorded for comparison with pupillometry data and the results of past studies.

 # Experiment 1

 Experiment 1 involved target detection in one of two spatially separated speech streams.
-In addition to the maintain- versus switch-attention manipulation, there was a cued stimulus manipulation previously shown to cause variation in task performance: degradation of temporal cues to talker location (implemented as presence/absence of simulated reverberation);[@NabelekRobinson1982] reduced task performance and greater pupil dilation was predicted for the reverberant condition.
+In addition to the maintain- versus switch-attention manipulation, there was a cued stimulus manipulation previously shown to cause variation in task performance: degradation of binaural cues to talker location (implemented as presence/absence of simulated reverberation).[@NabelekRobinson1982]  Reduced task performance and greater pupil dilation were predicted for the reverberant condition.
 Additionally, the voice of the competing talker was varied (either the same male voice as the target talker, or a female voice, uncued).
 The same-voice condition was expected to degrade the separability of the